iggredible/chatty.vim/README.md

 What is half that?
 ```

-With your cursor on the first line (on the "W" in "What is 1 + 5?"), if I want to ask Chatty, I can use the line-wise Ask operator: `chh`.
+With your cursor on the first line (on the "W" in "What is 1 + 5?"), if I want to ask Chatty, I can use the line-wise Ask operator: `gaa`.
 It will send to the AI provider the question, "What is 1 + 5?".
 The response will be printed on the line below the current cursor.
 In this case, your AI provider (should) return 6 below "What is 1 + 5?" line.

-Because `ch` is just an operation, motions and visuals work.
+Because `ga` is just an operation, motions and visuals work.
 Some examples:
-- `ch$` to send the texts from the current cursor position to the end of the line
+- `ga$` to send the texts from the current cursor position to the end of the line
-- `chj` to send the text from the current cursor's row and the row below it
+- `gaj` to send the text from the current cursor's row and the row below it
-- `chf?` to send the text from the current cursor's location to the first occurrence of `?` ("find nearest '?'")
+- `gaf?` to send the text from the current cursor's location to the first occurrence of `?` ("find nearest '?'")

 ### Chatty Visual Operator

 Vim operators work with visual mode.
-You can use the `ch` operator with visual mode.
-On the text that you want to ask, highlight them with `v` / `Ctrl-v` / `V`, then press `ch`.
+You can use the `ga` operator with visual mode.
+On the text that you want to ask, highlight them with `v` / `Ctrl-v` / `V`, then press `ga`.

 ### Chatty Doesn't Have a Chat Window Type